- Download our Moving to Amsterdam Guide (PDF)

 Cost of accommodation in Amsterdam

-Accommodation will likely be your biggest expense in Amsterdam.
-That said, where in the city you choose to live will greatly impact costs, as rent in the city centre can be double or triple that of outlying suburbs, and the same applies to buying property.
+Accommodation is likely to take the biggest bite out of your budget in Amsterdam.
+That said, where in the city you choose to live will greatly impact costs.
+Renting in the city centre can be double or triple the price of outlying areas like Amsterdam-Noord or Watergraafsmeer, which also offer larger apartments or houses with outdoor areas and green spaces.

 Cost of transport in Amsterdam